johnfelipe/ElSim/README.md

 Ok, in the above example we have 4 fields:

-- user: this field must to be a valid Gmail account that you own.
+- `user`: this field must to be a valid Gmail account that you own.
-- adminUser: this field will be the admin user.
+- `adminUser`: this field will be the admin user.
-- adminName: this field will be the admin name.
+- `adminName`: this field will be the admin name.
-- password: this field will be the `user` Gmail account password and the `adminUser` web account password.
+- `password`: this field will be the `user` Gmail account password and the `adminUser` web account password.

 Run setup:

-    $ npm setup
+    $ npm run setup

 Run the project: